MichaelNeas/laboratory/practice/swift/iOS.md

 ## XCode Text Editor/File Menu Hot Keys
 - cntrl + cmd + e multiselection and rename of a given word
 - option + drag on files will make a copy
+- cmd + . will stop the project
+- cmd + r will run the project